 The best environment for any fish is one that closely matches its natural home conditions.
-Most aquarium fish are native to warm tropical areas with flowing waters, so require an aerated aquarium with good water quality and temperatures ranging from 72-82 degrees Fahrenheit.
-The Betta fish (Betta splendens) is an exception, as it is an air breathing fish from shallow stagnant waters that can do well in a quart size or larger bowl without needing aeration.
-It does require good water quality and a warm water temperature.
+Most aquarium fish are native to warm tropical areas with flowing waters, so require an aerated aquarium with good water quality and temperatures ranging from 72 to 82 F. The Betta fish (Betta splendens) is an exception, as it is an air-breathing fish from shallow stagnant waters that can do well in a quart size or larger bowl without needing aeration.
+It does require good water quality and warm water temperature.
 Unfortunately, it is rather challenging to provide that kind of environment in a small bowl.
 However, it's not impossible to make a bowl a reasonable home for your Betta if you are willing to make the effort.
 In climates that are warm year-round, a Betta can do pretty well in a bowl; provided the owner changes the water regularly.

-Bettas come from tropical Southeast Asia, where the water is usually around 80 degrees F year around.
+Bettas come from tropical Southeast Asia, where the water is usually around 80 F year-round.
 If you live in a temperate climate, wintertime weather can present obstacles.
-Cold temperatures below 65 degrees F can kill a Betta fish.
-They prefer to be in water temperatures of 75-82 degrees F. Being subjected to long periods of cooler than optimal water temperature will stress the fish, rendering it far more susceptible to disease.
+Cold temperatures below 65 F can kill a Betta fish.
+They prefer to be in water temperatures of 75 to 82 F. Being subjected to long periods of cooler than optimal water temperature will stress the fish, rendering it far more susceptible to disease.
 Placing the bowl in a warmer location in the house will help, but the best option for those living in cold climates is to keep the fish in a heated aquarium.

 Another option is to put a mini-heater in your bowl.
 Keep in mind that bowls are challenging when it comes to maintaining the proper temperature.
 It is easy to overheat, underheat or have wide variances in temperatures.
 Frequent large temperature swings can be as stressful as constantly low temperatures.
 If you choose to keep your Betta in a bowl and heat it with a mini-heater, make sure you use an aquarium thermometer to monitor the temperature closely.

 Does a Betta Need a Plant to Eat?